 Sealing Criminal Records in Texas

 If you have ever been charged with a crime in Texas, a background check will quickly reveal this information.
+Even if your conviction was deferred and the case ended without a conviction, your criminal record may include details pertaining to your arrest, investigation and criminal case.

 As soon as you apply for a job, loan or mortgage, your potential employer, lender or landlord is likely to run a background check and will gain access to this harmful information.
 Colleges and universities may also require disclosure of criminal backgrounds and records as part of the application process.